Mitch McDowell

 Mitch McDowell was an American musician, bandleader, songwriter and producer.
 At least seven of his compositions were national hits for acts such as Booty People, General Caine, Ada Dyer, and Chico DeBarge.

 Background

 Mitch McDowell was born in San Bernardino, California.
 He was one of six children.
 He also attended Military school while a teenager.
 His family was hoping that he would have a career in football, but it was music that he chose as his path.

 McDowell's musical influences were, Sly Stone and George Clinton.

 One composition of his was the impactful anti-drug song, "Crack Killed Applejack".

 McDowell, was the leader of the ensemble General Caine (and later General Kane) which was a name he used for himself as well.
-A 1987 article by the Santa Cruz Sentinel explained how he was at the center of changing ensemble of musicians, and showed his photo as the non-existant general.
+A 1987 article by the Santa Cruz Sentinel explained how he was at the center of changing ensemble of musicians, and showed his photo as the non-existent general.
 The article also informed the reader that he was no relation to Motown labelmate Carrie McDowell.